-Strelka Law Office attorneys have represented individuals in hundreds of varied cases.
+Strelka Employment Law attorneys have represented individuals in hundreds of varied cases.
 Many employment law matters result in settlement agreements featuring confidentiality clauses.
 Therefore, the details of many successful cases may not be expounded upon.
 That said, the following cases were publicly reported by various media outlets:

 Employment and Labor Law